This review compares the top five best strength and conditioning coach certifications.

-You need to score at least 70 in both sections to pass the CSCS.
+You must score at least 70 in both sections to pass the CSCS.

 Overall, this is one of the lowest pass rates in the entire industry.

-If you fail to pass the test on your first try, the retest fee is $340 (basically the whole price) for members.
+If you fail to pass the test on your first try, the members’ retest fee is $340 (basically the full price).

 If you only failed one section, the retest fee for one part is $250.

 I recommend third-party study guides like the Trainer Academy CSCS MVP Program, including spaced-repetition flashcards, practice questions, and exam prep.